I may get paid commission for purchases made after clicking a link in this post.

 Step 8: Brainstorm additional content

-Use the things to consider when planning your 2019 blog content section above to help you brainstorm: ideas that address your audience’s pain points, ideas similar to your current most popular posts, ideas related to your goal, etc.
+Use the things to consider when planning your 2023 blog content section above to help you brainstorm: ideas that address your audience’s pain points, ideas similar to your current most popular posts, ideas related to your goals, etc.

 Set a timer and give yourself 5 minutes for each category.

-Once you have a page full of ideas for each category, go back and pick out the BEST IDEAS for each category – selecting the correct number of ideas for each category.
+Once you have a page full of ideas for each category, use keyword research to help you pick out the BEST and MOST PROMISING topics for each category – selecting the correct number of ideas for each category.

 Step 9: Fill in your content calendar

-Now you have an idea for every blog post for 2019, it’s time to add those ideas into your blog planner for 2019.
-Try and slot your content ideas in an order that make sense and spread your blog posts out so your audience gets variety each week.
+Now you have an idea for every blog post for 2023, it’s time to add those ideas into your Blog Content Planner for 2023.
+Try and slot in your content ideas in an order that makes sense and spread your blog posts out so your audience gets variety each week.